Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Methodology

-is obtained, which is a Bernstein polynomial of order $n-1$.
-Here, ${C_{b+1}}^f-{C_b}^f$ is the difference of the first order $\Delta f(\nicefrac{b}{n})$ of the function $f(\tau)$ at $\tau=\nicefrac{b}{n}$ \cite{lorentz2012bernstein}.
 A general property of Bernstein polynomials, as concluded from \cite{dierckx1995curve}, is that it satisfies the convex hull property.
-Each Bernstein polynomial of order $n$ consists of $n$ different terms, each of them is the production of a coefficient ${C_b}^f$ and a Bernstein basis function $\binom{n-1}{b}\tau^b(1-\tau)^{n-1-b}$.
-Convex hull property indicates that ${B_n}^f(\tau)$ will never be outside of the convex hull of the control polygon formed by Bernstein coefficients for each $b$.
+Each Bernstein polynomial of order $n$ consists of $n$ different terms, each of them is the production of a coefficient ${C_b}^f$ and a Bernstein basis function.
+Convex hull property indicates that ${B_n}^f(\tau)$ will never be outside the convex hull of the control polygon formed by Bernstein coefficients for each $b$.
 That is, ${B_n}^f(\tau)$ is always between maximum and minimum coefficients.

-This property significantly helps, later when maximum and minimum generations and ramping constraints are driven.
+This property significantly helps, later when maximum and minimum generations and ramping constraints are derived.
 Because of this property and other features mentioned in \cite{parvania2016generation}, Bernstein polynomials are convenient to use for solving \gls{CFCUC} problem, and especially to define and implement the frequency nadir constraint in the proposed \gls{CFCUC}.